O’Neill: There is no place for racism in Northern Ireland

 There is “no place for racism in Northern Ireland”, Michelle O’Neill has said.

-Executive ministers met earlier at Stormont Castle to discuss recent scenes of violent disorder on the streets of Belfast.
+Executive ministers on Thursday at Stormont Castle to discuss recent scenes of violent disorder on the streets of Belfast.

-The Northern Ireland Assembly has been recalled with MLAs returning from summer recess to take part in a special sitting at noon.
+The Northern Ireland Assembly was also recalled with MLAs returning from summer recess to debate a motion on the scenes which followed an anti-immigration protest last weekend.

+They MLAs backed a motion condemning the recent disorder and rejecting “all forms of racism” in Northern Ireland.

-Outside Parliament Buildings, the Irish Congress of Trade Unions led a rally in opposition to the rioting seen in the capital on Saturday, Monday and Tuesday evenings following anti-immigration protests.
+Outside Parliament Buildings, the Irish Congress of Trade Unions led a rally in opposition to the rioting seen in the capital on Saturday, Monday and Tuesday evenings.

 Police and members of the public have been attacked and two businesses owned by people from a minority ethnic background have been destroyed in south Belfast.
 There have also been incidents in north and west Belfast.